 No Bake Shortbread Tiramisu Dessert

-No Bake Shortbread Tiramisu Dessert – this easy no bake tiramisu recipe uses shortbread cookies dipped in espresso!
+No Bake Shortbread Tiramisu Dessert – this easy no bake tiramisu recipe uses shortbread cookies soaked in espresso!
 It’s topped with a sweetened cream cheese or mascarpone filling that everyone loves.
 It’s the perfect easy dessert recipe.

 It has been cloudy and rainy here in Northern California for WEEKS.
 Rain, hail, thunderstorms, you name it, we’ve had it.
 On Monday it hailed so much that Jordan went outside and collected it to make a snowball.
 I haven’t seen a winter like this in probably 20 years…that’s how crazy it’s been.
 Now, I’m not really complaining and I feel bad even saying I am tired of rain because we need it – desperately.
 But it’s almost been TOO much rain; there’s been flooding and they’ve had to let water out of reservoirs.
 We’ve had to drain our pool so it won’t overflow so many times I’ve lost count.